 While the team didn't find anything this time around, Price said that there could be many explanations for the lack of alien signals.
 Perhaps the search was conducted at the wrong frequencies, or those signals were hidden by radio interference from Earth.
 Any such undertaking is limited by the methods and discoveries that humans happen to have made in the course of our own history.
 [9 Strange, Scientific Excuses for Why Humans Haven't Found Aliens Yet]

 "In a lot of ways, SETI is a bit of a mirror back on ourselves and our own technology and our understanding of physics," Price said.

-The search was conducted as part of the Breakthrough Listen initiative, a 10-year, $100-million endeavor funded by Russian billionaire Yuri Milner that aims to scan the skies for technosignatures: transmissions or other evidence created by technological creatures on other worlds.
+The search was conducted as part of the Breakthrough Listen initiative, a 10-year, $100-million endeavor funded by Israeli-Russian billionaire Yuri Milner that aims to scan the skies for technosignatures: transmissions or other evidence created by technological creatures on other worlds.
 The initiative, which kicked off in 2015, relies on two of the world's most powerful telescopes — the 328-foot-diameter (100 meters) Robert C. Byrd Green Bank Telescope in West Virginia, and the 210-foot-diameter (64 m) Parkes Telescope in New South Wales, Australia — to try to eavesdrop on alien communications.